cjtessler/MATH3733-SP22/docs/Exercise-Solutions.md

     if n == 0:  # Base case
         triangle(t, length)
     else:
-        # Draw first triangle at starting position (reduce n by one and length by half)
+        # Draw first triangle USING RECURSIVE CALL at starting position (reduce n by one and length by half)

         # Move to midpoint of bottom side

-        # Draw second triangle
+        # Draw second triangle USING RECURSIVE CALL

         # Move back to starting location

         # Face alongside left side

-        # Move to middle of left side
+        # Move to midpoint of left side

         # Face right to prepare for last triangle

-        # Draw top triangle
+        # Draw top triangle USING RECURSIVE CALL

         # Return to starting location